23rd Process Plant Safety Symposium (PPSS)

 The Process Plant Safety Symposium (PPSS) is one of five parallel sessions that comprise the Global Congress on Process Safety (GCPS).
 The PPSS conference focus is to provide proven best practices, perspectives, methods and tools that can be readily practiced and provide value to personnel at the plant level.

 Papers are selected by session chairs based on an abstract of 100-200 words.
 The abstract must offer a brief account of the contents, conclusions, and the relevance to the topic area.
 Submitted abstracts must include the author, their affiliation, full address, email, and phone number.
 The papers will be published in the GCPS proceedings.
-The Call for Abstracts will close online on October 30, 2020.
+The Call for Papers will close online on November 20, 2020.

 Encouraged topics for this conference include: